KnowEnG/InPheRNo/README.md

 | gene2 | 0.9 | -2.3 | -0.3 |
 | gene3 | 0.4 | 0.8 | 1.5 |

+### Description of outputs:
+The first step of InPheRNo generates two output files that by default will be located in a directory called "Results" placed in the current directory.
+These intermediate outupts will be used in the next step of InPheRNo.

+#### Output1: Pvalue_gene_phenotype_interest_tmp.csv
+If default parameters are used to run the first step, Output1 will be a file called "Pvalue_gene_phenotype_interest_tmp.csv" which is generated from Input2, properly sorted and cleaned up (if necessary).
+See folder "Results" for a sample.

+#### Output2: Pvalue_gene_tf_tmp.csv
+If default parameters are used to run the first step, Output2 will be a file called "Pvalue_gene_tf_tmp.csv".
+This is a (gene x TF)  csv file containing p-values of gene-tf association, sorted in an ascending order based on Output1 file.
+The file has a header.
+See folder "Results" for a sample.

 ### Running ProGENI_step1.py:
 #### With default settings